sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.2.63 (2024/03/25) =
+* Add: The chatbot displays the uploaded images.
+* Update: More elegant refresh of the embeddings.
+* Update: If functions are added to query, but the models don't support it, they will be removed rather than causing an error on the API side (an error will be logged).
+* Fix: Issues related to the arguments order in chat_submit.

 = 2.2.62 (2024/03/19) =
 * Update: Cleaner handling of tokens and prices.
 * Update: Enhanced the way mime types are handled, that fixes issues with Claude Vision.